 There are several ingredients that vinegar can consist of, including apples, honey, molasses and grains.
 First the apples are put through a crushing process.
 Bacteria and yeast are then added to the liquid to start the alcohol fermentation process.
 The sugars are transformed into alcohol as well.
 During the second fermentation process, the alcohol is turned into vinegar by acetic acid-forming bacteria, also referred to as “acetobacter”.
 Acetic acid is the key ingredient in vinegar that causes its bold, sour flavor.

 Unfiltered, organic, apple cider vinegar is nutrient rich.
 This contains a substance referred to as the “mother”.
 Included are strands of proteins, friendly bacteria and enzymes that give it a cobweb like, cloudy appearance.
 Many believe that it’s the “mother” that delivers most of the health benefits.

 The Key Role of Apples in Apple Cider Vinegar

-Apples have long been known for their health benefits.
+Apples are known for their health benefits.
 These include, but are not limited to reducing the risk of asthma, cancer and cardiovascular disease.
-Research has also indicated that consuming apples improves the intestinal environment.
+Research indicates that consuming apples improves the intestinal environment.
 In addition, apples contain several phytochemicals that work as antioxidants.
-These phytochemicals have also been found to be successful at lowering cholesterol and suppressing cancer cell proliferation.
+These phytochemicals are also found to be successful at lowering cholesterol and suppressing cancer cell proliferation.